GAR-Project/project/README.md

     <img src="https://i.imgur.com/pzCf5GJ.png">
 </p>

 By inspecting the network dimensions we can see how we have a clear bottleneck...
-This "flaw" has been introduced on purpose as we want to clearly differentiate regular traffic from the one we experience when under attack.
+This "flaw" has been introduced on purpose as we want to clearly differentiate regurlar traffic from the one we experience when under attack.

 </div>